neopragma/tdd-java-ps/docs/Package_fizzplay.md

 (1) When you drive the production code from test cases, you always write the test cases that express the desired functionality _before_ you change any of the production code.
 Then you change the production code to make the desired functionality a reality.
 It is literally impossible to break tests by changing production code, because you never modify production code before you've adjusted the test suite.

 In fact, the test suite is your safety net for making changes to the production code.
 If a test case breaks, it's because you made a mistake changing the production code.
+In that case, you definitely _want_ the test case to fail.
+The failure provides early warning of a problem that could be hard to diagnose if it reached production.

 (2) It's possible to write test cases that depend on a particular implementation of the production code.
 When we do that, the test suite can't function as a safety net for making intentional changes in the code's behavior or for refactoring the code.